wtmatlock/autocycler-pipeline/README.md

-# A Dockerised Nextflow pipeline for Autocycler (v.
-0.4.0)
+# A Dockerised Nextflow pipeline for Autocycler

 ## Citation